techscientist/django-genericimports/README.md

 **NOTE**: I know there is no code at all, it will get pushed when we're on beta3, which should be reached around 24/Jan/2015.
 This documentation is also incomplete, should be ready at the same date.
 Thanks for understanding.

-Django application to import data regardless of data/field/thirdparty types or headers
+Django application to import data regardless of data/field/thirdparty types or headers.
+This importer is focused on functionality, completeness, data cleanliness and reporting, not on speed itself.

 # Features
 - Support CSV, XLS and XLSX